neostrange/text2graphs/README.md

 - install neo4j
 - install py2neo
 - install GPUtil
-- install neo4j desktop and copy the files from the dataset folder in repository to the import folder.
-Restart the neo4j.
+- install neo4j desktop and
+  - copy the files from the dataset folder in repository to the import folder.
+  - install apoc plugin and enable import file configuration in apoc.conf file.
+  - Restart the neo4j.
 - this command is not required until you need to work in nested dir: export PYTHONPATH="$(pwd):$PYTHONPATH"